SkySingh04/Resume-Archive/README.md

 ## Latest Resume

-- [Latest Resume: 16.01.24](https://github.com/Akash-Singh04/My-Resumes/blob/master/main.tex): This is my latest resume in LaTeX format.
+- [Latest Resume](https://github.com/Akash-Singh04/My-Resumes/blob/master/main.tex): This is my latest resume in LaTeX format.
 Feel free to download and modify it as needed.